John Paget (author): Life and works

-He joined the Hungarian war of independence in October 1848 in Kolozsvár.
-In January 1849, he and his comrades protected Hungarian civilians fleeing from the massacring Romanians in Nagyenyed (today Aiud, Romania).
+He joined the Hungarian war of independence in October 1848 in Cluj-Napoca.
 Based on his contacts in England, he tried to achieve an English mediation between Hungary and the Habsburg led Austrian Empire.

 His diary, in six volumes, was in Hungary's National Museum (and today it is in the National Széchényi Library in Budapest).
 Volumes 1-5 contain observations on natural history around Europe.
 Volume 6 records Hungary's 1849 war of independence, in which Paget took part.

 He is known for his 1839 book Hungary and Transylvania.

 In 1878 after the World Exhibition in Paris he was given the cross of the Legion of Honour.

-He died in Aranyosgyéres and was buried in the Hajongard Cemetery in Kolozsvár (today Cluj-Napoca, Romania).
+He died in Ghiriș-Arieș, today CâmpiaTurzii and was buried in the Hajongard Cemetery in Cluj-Napoca.